Viv Newton

-Aviva "Viv" Newton is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Mouche Phillips.
-She made her first appearance on 5 July 1989 and departed on 25 May 1990.
+Aviva "Viv" Newton is a fictional character from the Australian television soap opera Home and Away, played by Mouche Phillips.
+She made her first appearance during the episode broadcast on 5 July 1989.
+Phillips audition for the role and informed her she had been successful via an answering machine message.
+She began filming the same week but Phillips was immediately unhappy with her experience.
+Viv was written out of the series the following year and she made her final appearance during the episode broadcast on 25 May 1990.
+Phillips later revealed that she found the role to be unchallenging and the show's writing repetitive.
+Phillips reprised the role in 1991, for the UK theatre tour of Home and Away: The Musical.

 Casting

 When Phillips auditioned for the role of Viv she was living with established cast member Justine Clarke, who plays Roo Stewart.
 The producers left a message on Phillips answering machine telling her she had the part.
 Phillips said that she began filming the same week that Clarke finished filming and felt like they were doing a swap.
 Phillips said that her first day of filming was "dreadful".
 She told TV Week that "I felt like I was just warming up in a scene and they'd say 'done!'".
 Phillips told a writer from Look-in that she liked to be kept busy on set.
 She explained that "people" were often left trying to find her because she was not where she should have been.